-The amount of registered capital - togeth- ational perspective. er with the total investment - is defined on the Articles of Association submitted by the investors during the business license application process.
+The amount of registered capital - together with the total investment - is defined on the Articles of Association submitted by the investors during the business license application process.
 It is the primary source of funding for the company to meet its financial obligations before it is self-sustaining.